nim-lang/Nim/readme.md

 Compiling the Nimrod compiler is quite straightforward.
 Because the Nimrod compiler itself is written in the Nimrod programming language the C source of an older version of the compiler are needed to bootstrap the latest version.
-The C sources are however included with this repository under the build directory.
+The C sources are available in a separate repo [here](http://github.com/nimrod-code/csources).

 Pre-compiled snapshots of the compiler are also available on [Nimbuild](http://build.nimrod-code.org/).
 Your platform however may not